ahillss/ReverseEngineeringNotes/README.md

 ### Know of endianness

-As you maybe confused when looking at the order of the hex code.
+Important for when looking at the hex, as you maybe confused by the order it appears.
 Your binaries are most likely using little-endian as it is what Intel CPUs use.

-### Stack alignment
+### Stacks and Alignment

 Depending on the compiler options used when the binary was compiled, the stack might have to be aligned to a certain amount of bytes.
 Aligning it to 16 bytes is usually best, but it can be figured out by looking at any padding (declared but unused) used.

 Also a function call will push the return address onto the stack, you will need to remember to count that as well.

-Another stack related thing you might see after an a ```add esp,0x8``` is ```add esp,0xfffffff8```.
+Another thing you might see after an a ```add esp,0x8``` is ```add esp,0xfffffff8```.
 This is just using the unsigned integer overflow where it wraps around, it is the same as ```sub esp,0x8```.

 ### Global variables